WHY CHOOSE DR ROSS FARHADIEH FOR YOUR BREAST AUGMENTATION?

 SPEAK TO US ABOUT BREAST IMPLANTS IN SYDNEY & CANBERRA

-Be sure that you get the latest and detailed information about breast augmentation surgery, the best outcomes from your breast augmentation surgery is our main aim.
+The number one aim at Panthea Clinics is to deliver the best outcomes from your breast augmentation surgery.
 Contact Panthea’s Sydney or Canberra clinics today to book your initial consultation or have your questions answered by our dedicated team of surgical professionals.

 Frequently Asked Questions